Steve Benen

-Steve Benen (born May 15, 1973) is an American political writer, blogger, MSNBC contributor and producer of The Rachel Maddow Show, for which he received two Emmy Awards in 2017.
-His first book, The Impostors: How Republicans Quit Governing and Seized American Politics, was published by William Morrow and Company in June 2020.
+Steve Benen (born May 15, 1973) is an American progressive political writer, blogger, MSNBC contributor, and the producer of The Rachel Maddow Show, for which he received two Emmy Awards in 2017.
+Benen's first book, The Impostors: How Republicans Quit Governing and Seized American Politics, was published in 2020.
+His latest book is Ministry of Truth: Democracy, Reality, and the Republicans' War on the Recent Past, which was published in August 2024.

 Early life and education

-Benen was born and raised in Miami, Florida, and received his B.A. in Political Science from Florida International University, where he served in the student government alongside future Maryland state legislator Kirill Reznik.
-He received a master's degree in Political Management from George Washington University, and was an intern in President Bill Clinton's White House.
+Benen was born and raised in Miami, Florida.
+He earned a B.A. in Political Science from Florida International University, where he served in the student government alongside future Maryland state legislator Kirill Reznik.
+He then earned a master's degree in Political Management from George Washington University, and served as a White House intern for President Bill Clinton.

 Career

 Politics

 In 1996, he was the communications director for an unsuccessful Democratic congressional campaign in Pennsylvania.
 From 1997 to 2002, Benen worked as a staff writer at Church & State magazine, published by Americans United for the Separation of Church and State.